Fraudulent communications threaten your money and your identity!

 Always Remember, WPCU will never call and ask you to provide personal identifying or account information.

 If you ever doubt the authenticity of a call or email the best practice is to hang up or ignore it.
 Then call our customer service number: (800) 762-0047 and report the incident.

 If you have questions, want to learn more about spoofing or other cyberattacks, or believe you may be a victim of fraud, WPCU is here to help you!
 Call our Member Help Center at (800) 762-0047 or visit

-Financial institutions in Southwest and Central Ohio – including Wright-Patt Credit Union – have recently seen an increase in cases of “spoofing.”
+Financial institutions in Southwest and Central Ohio – including Wright-Patt Credit Union – have recently seen an increase in cases of check scams and “spoofing.”